-where $d_{i\sigma l}^{\dagger}$ is the creation operator of a $d$-electron on site $i$, with spin $\sigma$, in orbital $l$, and $f_{j\alpha}^\dagger$ creates an $f$-electron on site $j$ with pseudo-spin $\alpha$.
-Due to the presence of strong spin-orbit coupling, $\alpha$ is not a spin index, but defined by the total angular momentum $J$ and its $z$-component $M$ \cite{dzero2012theory}.
-Furthermore, $\epsilon$ and $t$ are the on-site energy and nearest-neighbor hopping amplitude respectively, $U>0$ is the strength of the interaction between the $f$-electrons, and $V^{}_{i\sigma l,j\alpha}$ is the hybridization-matrix element.
+where $d_{i\sigma l}^{\dagger}$ is the creation operator of a $d$-electron on site $i$ with spin $\sigma$ in orbital $l$, and $f_{j s}^\dagger$ creates an $f$-electron on site $j$ with pseudo spin $s$.
+Due to the presence of strong spin-orbit coupling, $s$ is not a spin index, but defined by the total angular momentum $J$, and its $z$-component $M$.\cite{dzero2012theory} Further, $\epsilon$ and $t$ are the on-site energy and nearest-neighbor hopping amplitude, respectively, $U>0$ is the strength of the interaction between the $f$-electrons, and $V^{}_{i\sigma l,j s}$ is the hybridization-matrix element.

-In order to obtain an effective model that is quadratic in the creation and annihilation operators, we use the slave-boson approximation \cite{hewson1997kondo,coleman1987mixed,read1983solution}, and take the limit $U\rightarrow \infty $.
-In the case of almost filled $f$-bands (the case we will consider later for SmB$_6$), this corresponds to projecting out the states with two or more $f$-holes per site.
+In order to obtain an effective model that is quadratic in the creation and annihilation operators, we use the slave-boson approximation, \cite{hewson1997kondo,coleman1987mixed,read1983solution} and take the limit $U\rightarrow \infty $.
+In the case of almost filled $f$-bands (the case we will consider later for SmB$_6$), this corresponds to projecting out the states with two or more $f$ holes per site.
 We apply this constraint using slave bosons.
 For this, we switch to the hole representation, and assume that the slave boson is filling up a site in the absence of an $f$-hole.
 Thus, we get the transformation

 where $b_i$ is the slave-boson annihilation operator.
 This enables us to formulate the constraint that projects out the doubly occupied states,